Queen Elizabeth II Fast Facts

 Timeline:

-May 29, 1926 - Princess Elizabeth Alexandra Mary, third in line to the throne is christened.
+May 29, 1926 - Princess Elizabeth Alexandra Mary, third in line to the throne, is christened.
 She is the first royal child to be christened in the chapel at Buckingham Palace and wears a gown made of lace worn by Queen Elizabeth I.

-May 29, 1926 - Princess Elizabeth Alexandra Mary, third in line to the throne is christened.
+May 29, 1926 - Princess Elizabeth Alexandra Mary, third in line to the throne, is christened.
 She is the first royal child to be christened in the chapel at Buckingham Palace and wears a gown made of lace worn by Queen Elizabeth I.

 December 11, 1936 - Elizabeth becomes heir presumptive when her father becomes King George VI, after the abdication of his brother King Edward VIII.